mustartt/functional-interpreter/README.md

 # functional-interpreter
-A Functional Programming Language Interpreter written in Python.
-The fundamental idea of this language is to express the functional nature of the language, as every function is a `λ` expression bound to an identifier.
+A Functional Programming Language Interpreter written in Python and C. The fundamental idea of this language is to express the functional nature of the language, as every function is a `λ` expression bound to an identifier.
 The language is weakly-typed and borrow many features of the Scheme Language.

 ![](https://i.imgur.com/vKfUfCz.png)